iLoveTux/moon.py/README.md

 ## Contributing

 If you wish to contribute, please feel free to submit issues or issue pull-requests.
 The coding-stlye here is:

 > Try to be pep8 compliant, but I __REALLY__ want to keep this under 100 lines of code.
-As soon as I implement tests (very soon) every change should have an associated test.
+Also every change should have an associated test.

 Thanks for taking the time to stop by.
 Happy coding!